-Rhian E Jones writes on history, politics, popular culture and the places where they intersect.
-She is the author of Clampdown: Pop-Cultural Wars on Class and Gender (Zero Books, 2013).
+Rhian E. Jones works as a shop assistant and writes on history, politics, popular culture and the places where they intersect.
+She is the author of Clampdown: Pop-Cultural Wars on Class and Gender (Zero Books, 2013) and a forthcoming book on nineteenth-century popular protest.
 Her blog is Velvet Coalmine.

 Ed Lewis teaches in the humanities faculty in a comprehensive school in North London where he is a rep in the NUT.
 He is a political education adviser to the arts and social justice charity PLATFORM.
 His political activism has primarily been focused on anti-war and Palestine solidarity campaigning.
 He is interested in ethics, political theory and anti-capitalist politics in general.

-Tom Mills is a freelance investigative researcher based in London and a PhD candidate at the School of Applied Sciences at the University of Bath.
-He is researching the relationship between the BBC and the state during periods of industrial conflict.
+Tom Mills is a researcher and PhD candidate at the School of Applied Sciences at the University of Bath.
+His doctoral research examines the BBC’s relationship with economics elites and the state.

 James Quinney is New Left Project’s webmaster.
 He has written articles for Z Magazine, Red Pepper and works in publishing in Oxford.
 His interests include: political philosophy, the history and theory of science and technology, film and media.